-Create articles, videos or podcasts with useful or interesting information and use them to bring people to your site.
+Create valuable or fascinating articles, movies, or podcasts and use them to drive traffic to your website.

 - Offer tutorials or webinars

-Offer to guide prospects through an issue or a problem for free.
-You can do it in person, on a video call, or via a webinar.
+Offer to help prospects with a problem or issue for free.
+You can do it in person, over the phone, or through a webinar.